-A Smoky pepper and Raspberry twist on the classic Mule!
+A Smoky pepper Hatch Chile and Raspberry twist on the classic Mule!
 This raspberry cocktail adds in some heat with the Hatch peppers!

 Every year near the end of August, signs start popping up in grocery stores proclaiming the return of the Hatch Chile.
-A staple of Southwestern and Tex-Mex cuisine, Hatch Chiles are grown in New Mexico in the valleys around the small town of Hatch, where the hot days and cool nights give the peppers their unique flavor.
+A staple of Southwestern and Tex-Mex cuisine, Hatch Chiles are grown in New Mexico.
+They are grown in the valleys around the small town of Hatch, where the hot days and cool nights give the peppers their unique flavor.

 The Hatch Chile harvest is celebrated by fans of the prized chile with festivals and roasting parties that you can find just about anyplace Tex-Mex or Southwestern cuisine is popular.